Geronimo B. de los Reyes Jr.

-Geronimo Berenguer de los Reyes Jr. (April 16, 1936 - October 24, 2020) is a Filipino entrepreneur, philanthropist, and art collector.
-He is the chairman of Gateway Business Park in Cavite.
+Geronimo Berenguer de los Reyes Jr. (April 16, 1936 – October 24, 2020) was a Filipino entrepreneur, philanthropist, and art collector.
+He was the chairman of Gateway Business Park in Cavite.
 Established in 1990, the park houses Philippine-based industrial companies.

 He was educated at Colegio de San Juan de Letran.

 Early life

-Geronimo B. de los Reyes Jr. is the son of a well-known builder and entrepreneur.
+Geronimo B. de los Reyes Jr. was the son of a well-known builder and entrepreneur.
 His father is known to have owned the old Geronimo de los Reyes Building in Manila, which was designed by Julio Nakpil.
 However, in the advent of World War II, the family fortune was wiped out and at the young age of ten, de los Reyes, along with his brothers, had to fend for themselves.

 At 19, de los Reyes was first employed by Pan American World Airlines, an international airline.
 He worked irregular hours, carried baggage and cargo, and slept on a cardboard mat on the floor of the office for years, at the old airport in Paranaque.
 His life would change on June 1, 1958, when he was able to demonstrate his professional abilities at a time of crisis.
 The Pan Am Clipper, Golden Gate Flight 439, N1023V crashed on landing in Manila during a rain storm.
 Mr. de los Reyes was the first ramp person to enter the plane and assist with the evacuation of the passengers.
 He also took care of their needs while they waited for emergency services that were delayed by the rain.
 He was commended for his work and was invited to New York to meet with Juan Trippe.
 This recognition of his hard work and persistence, led to the company granting him favorable hours, allowing him to take evening classes to finish college.

 After graduating magna cum laude in Management and Finance, de los Reyes headed the Sales and Architectural/Building Division of Reynolds Aluminum.
 He was sent to US by the company for further studies.

 Business and acquisitions

-De los Reyes has acquired 12 corporations involved in the trading and supply of building products, hardware, and accessories.
+De los Reyes acquired 12 corporations involved in the trading and supply of building products, hardware, and accessories.
 He has ventured into land development, construction of condominium apartments and the Gateway Business Park, an industrial estate in Cavite.
 GBP is Cavite's premier industrial park, on 180 hectares in General Trias.

-De los Reyes’ real estate and construction achievements include the Pacific Plaza high-rise building in Ayala Avenue in Makati, and dozens of edifices, as well as the Gateway Business and Industrial Park.
+De los Reyes' real estate and construction achievements include the Pacific Plaza high-rise building in Ayala Avenue in Makati, and dozens of edifices, as well as the Gateway Business and Industrial Park.